 This toilet has been refurbished at great expense to the club.
 Please treat it with respect at all times.

-Being around 17 acres in size Layer is renowned for the numerous big fish it produces.
+Being around 17 acres in size with 42 swims Layer is renowned for the numerous big fish it produces.

 No designated disabled swim or disabled facilities.